GarySimons/girlsrun/README.md

 ### Project Goals

-This website is aimed at women and encouraging them to engage in running with the help and support of a running club designed around them.
+This website is aimed at **women** and **encouraging** them to engage in running with the help and support of a running club designed around them.

+I wanted to build this website after seeing the **disengagement of the women** in my own family with sports and excercise.
+It's well know that lots of girls and women are put off excercise for many complex and varied reasons.
+I wanted to build a website that would **inspire and engage women of all ages and abilities** and show that that they can do anything they want.
+They just have to take that first step.

 I wanted it to be able to **build a like-minded, supportive and inclusive network of women.** This will help them with achieving their exercise goals, making good friends and connecting with others in similar situations.